dotkom/a3s/README.md

 ## Getting Started

 The service is a backend GraphQL API which is written in Golang.
-It uses [gqlgen](gqlgen) to create strongly typed GraphQL APIs and [Entgo](entgo) as a ORM in front of a PostGreSQL database.
+It uses [gqlgen][gqlgen] to create strongly typed GraphQL APIs and [Entgo][entgo] as a ORM in front of a PostGreSQL database.

 ### Prerequisites